savchenko/Amanita/README.md

     $ cd _build
     $ ninja
     ```
-5. Alternatively &mdash; download compiled .CSS files from the "Releases" section.
+5. Alternatively &mdash; download precompiled .CSS files from the "Releases" section.
 These are built on Debian Bullseye using v3.24.24.